zhiyuhan1995/rox_detection/README.md

 <p align="center">
-<strong>If you like , please give us a ⭐!
-Your support motivates us to keep improving!</strong>
+<strong>If you find our work helpful, please consider giving us a ⭐!</strong>
 </p>

 <p align="center">